It really comes down to values. A happy life is a life you see matching your values.

 Writer Ayn Rand puts it this way: “Happiness is that state of consciousness which proceeds from the achievement of one’s values.”

 I find the term “values” here beautifully ambiguous, since almost every definition could apply to happiness.

 So let’s examine three connected values that make for a happy life.

 Values You Bring

-The values Ayn Rand speaks of basically amount to your purpose or art form—the goods that you as an individual could potentially provide the world.
+The values Ayn Rand speaks of basically amount to your—the goods that you as an individual could potentially provide the world.

 You discover your art form within the specific combination of your unique perspective and talents—those things you find you can naturally understand and excel at without really having to try.

 Your art form is a powerful, foundational force—something you can always tap into and run with, which can transform your life from frustrating and unproductive to exciting and successful.

 When you hear the term “values” you might think of morals or ethical priorities handed down from parents and culture.
 But at their core, these values are just of the type of person you believe you should be.